chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_engagement_consulting_login.rst

 .. image:: ../../images/private_chef_1x_project_portal_login_screen.png

-Input the Username and Password you created during the sign-up process.
+Enter the user name and password that was created during the sign-up process.